Project: Migration from VCOE Private Cloud to SIRAS/Azure Cloud

 - Database:

-- Azure SQL Database or SQL Server on IaaS.
+- Azure SQL Database or SQL Server on Virtual Machine (IaaS)

 - Hourly SQL backup schedule to Azure geo-replicated private storage.